bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * <a href="http://wordpress.org/plugins/contact-form-to-db/">Contact Form To DB</a> - This plugin is an exclusive add-on for the Contact Form plugin by BestWebSoft.
 The plugin provides a unique opportunity to manage messages sent from your site via the contact form.
 Please pay attention, that this plugin is an add-on ONLY for Contact Form plugin by BestWebSoft, that's why it will not work with any other contact form plugins.
 There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/contact-form-to-db-pro/?k=d7d962591b5be0ce6c27af778b1b36ee">Contact Form To DB Pro</a>, allowing to re-send and preiodically delete messages, manage attachments and get detailed support and answers to your questions.
 * <a href="http://wordpress.org/plugins/contact-form-multi/">Contact Form Multi</a> - This plugin makes it possible to create and implement multiple contact forms on your site.
 It is also possible to set different parameters for different contact forms.
 Please note that this plugin is an exclusive add-on ONLY for Contact Form plugin by BestWebSoft and it will not work wothout it.
 Please make sure you've enabled Javascript, otherwise the plugin will not work.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/contact-form-multi-pro/?k=34543c152eff369d529e9b4da85985a9">Contact Form Multi Pro</a>, compatible with Contact Form Pro (ability to select different extra settings for each contact form).

 = Translation =